mindspore-ai/mindspore/model_zoo/official/nlp/transformer/README.md

     sh scripts/run_distribute_train_ascend.sh DEVICE_NUM EPOCH_SIZE DATA_PATH RANK_TABLE_FILE
     ```

+**Attention**: data sink mode can not be used in transformer since the input datas have different sequence lengths.

 ## [Evaluation Process](#contents)

 - Set options in `eval_config.py`.
 Make sure the 'data_file', 'model_file' and 'output_file' are set to your own path.